 ClearSpan’s standard fabric cladding is a 12.5 oz. polyethylene cover that allows operations to take full advantage of their environment.
 The cover features natural translucency, meaning it allows sunlight to flood the steel frame structure’s interior and create a well-lit space that doesn’t rely on artificial light fixtures.
-There are a number of benefits natural lighting can provide operations, which were covered in a previous blog.
+There are a number of benefits natural lighting can provide operations.

 Fabric cladding is also climate-sensitive and creates a more comfortable interior climate by blocking the transfer of heat and cold temperatures.
 This keeps the inside of a metal frame building ten degrees cooler in the summer and ten degrees warmer in the winter, helping operations save money on utility costs.